ErinMorelli/em-beer-manager/README.txt

 == Frequently Asked Questions ==

+= I accidentally deleted some of the pre-loaded styles, how do I get them back? =

+Go to the EM Beer Manager settings page.
+Under the "Settings" tab, click on the "Restore Styles" button.
+This will restore any missing styles from the pre-populated BeerAdvocate list.
+It will not affect any already existing or any custom styles.

-= Nothing is working or there are errors after upgrading to version 1.7.0 = EM Beer Manager updated the beer database structure in v1.7.0 and should automatically make any necessary changes.
+= Nothing is working or there are errors after upgrading to version 1.7.0 =

+EM Beer Manager updated the beer database structure in v1.7.0 and should automatically make any necessary changes.
 However in the case that the automatic update does not work, you will need to uninstall EM Beer Manager and install the latest v1.7.x or higher release to maintain functionality.
 You will not lose any of your Beer or Styles data when uninstalling the older version.

-= How do I display an image of my beer next to its name and description? = When creating your new beer entry, set the "featured image" option in the sidebar to the beer image you wish to use, it will display alongside the entry when the beer is displayed on your site.
+= How do I display an image of my beer next to its name and description? =

+When creating your new beer entry, set the "featured image" option in the sidebar to the beer image you wish to use, it will display alongside the entry when the beer is displayed on your site.